instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 }
 ```

 Client requests to send or receive media to/from remote `Peer`.
+Server may give permission by sending `TracksApplied`.

 Params:
 1. `peer_id`: if `Some` then Client wants to connect specified local `Peer` to remote.
 If `None`then it us to server